gae123/sd2/README.md

 1. Start the command as `sd2 --showschema`.
 It will show the json schema file.
 1. Try to ssh to the DHs.
 You should be able to ssh to any of them from a terminal in your EH.
+1. You can access a container in a DH with the following command:
+`ssh -t <<DH>> sudo docker exec -it <<CONTAINER NAME>>  su - $USER`
+Of course in the local case you do not need the ssh part.
+This is the preferred way to get shell access to the container.
 1. You can see the containers running on a DH by runnign `sudo ssh <<DH>> sudo docker ps`
 1. You can delete all the containers runnin on a DH by running `sudo ssh <<DH>> 'sudo docker rm -f $(docker ps -qa)'`